 Recent work by Killgore and McHone (1997), using modern navigation aids, has revealed the existence of a pattern of rays of fragments emanating from the east side of an 8-m impact pit.
 Two smaller depressions located in line with the large pit show evidence which suggests they also were formed by an impact from an object approaching from the west-southwest, defining a strewnfield of 400 m × 200 m.
 Erosional forces transported many of the smaller masses downhill to the southeast.

-olivine crystallized from the silicate liquid at the lowest layer of the mantle, the coremantle interface.
+Olivine crystallized from the silicate liquid at the lowest layer of the mantle, the coremantle interface.

-cooling and contraction of the metallic core produced a 2% volume reduction leaving a void at the coremantle boundary.
+Cooling and contraction of the metallic core produced a 2% volume reduction leaving a void at the coremantle boundary.

-the overlying crystalline olivine then collapsed into the viscous metal where heating and mixing occurred to produce the pallasitic structure.
+The overlying crystalline olivine then collapsed into the viscous metal where heating and mixing occurred to produce the pallasitic structure.

-over an extended cooling period, grain boundary energy was reduced through annealing of olivine molecules within the lattice, thus producing a rounding of olivine crystals (Saiki et al., 2003); a Thomson (Widmanstätten) structure also developed.
+Over an extended cooling period, grain boundary energy was reduced through annealing of olivine molecules within the lattice, thus producing a rounding of olivine crystals (Saiki et al., 2003); a Thomson (Widmanstätten) structure also developed.

-Scenario 2 (Yang, 2010, Yang et al., 2010)
+Scenario 3 (Yang, 2010, Yang et al., 2010)

-olivine crystallized from the silicate liquid at the lowest layer of the mantle, the coremantle interface.
+Olivine crystallized from the silicate liquid at the lowest layer of the mantle, the coremantle interface.

-the metallic core solidified outwards until ~80 vol% crystallization was reached.
+The metallic core solidified outwards until ~80 vol% crystallization was reached.

-a glancing impact(s) disrupted the protoplanet resulting in the high-pressure injection of the residual low-viscosity metal into the crystalline olivine layer from the lower mantle.
+A glancing impact disrupted the protoplanet resulting in the high-pressure injection of the residual low-viscosity metal into the crystalline olivine layer from the lower mantle.

 Diverse cooling rates reflect cooling at different depths on a common parent bodyand not at the coremantle interface.

-a rubble-pile asteroid was formed providing a source for main group pallasites.
+A rubble-pile asteroid was formed providing a source for main group pallasites.

-over an extended cooling period, following olivine fragmentation, grain boundary energy was reduced through volume diffusion of olivine molecules within the lattice (annealing), thus producing a rounding of olivine crystals (Saiki et al., 2003); a Thomson (Widmanstätten) structure also developed in FeNi-metal regions of appropriate size.
+Over an extended cooling period, following olivine fragmentation, grain boundary energy was reduced through volume diffusion of olivine molecules within the lattice (annealing), thus producing a rounding of olivine crystals (Saiki et al., 2003); a Thomson (Widmanstätten) structure also developed in FeNi-metal regions of appropriate size.